 3 March 2008: The Bill of Rights resources archive - Project SafeCom's archive of Bill of Rights resources: speeches, papers, presentations and books have seen the light of day right around Australia since the 2001 Tampa standoff and the anti-terrorism legislation introduced during the Howard years.
 This page brings together our resources on a Bill of Rights for Australia.

-During the Paul Keating years, the Sydney suburb of "Redfern" became synonymous with Paul Keating's famous 1992 Redfern speech.
-During the 'Howard years' that started in 1996, the same Sydney suburb was the place of race riots around the death of an Indigenous youngster, and the suburb was eventually bulldozed, and now brand-new apartments replace the slice of history that "should not be seen".
+During the Paul Keating years, the Sydney suburb of Redfern became synonymous with Paul Keating's famous 1992 Redfern speech.
+During the 'Howard years' from 1996 to 2007, the same Sydney suburb was the place of race riots around the death of an Indigenous youngster, and the suburb was eventually bulldozed, and now brand-new apartments replace the slice of history that 'should not be seen'.

-Now that the neo-conservative government of John Howard has gone to the dustbin, Australia is changing again: the first day of the ALP government's Parliamentary sitting saw the famous "Sorry Motion" by Kevin Rudd.
-And as things unfold, rapidly, Macquarie University economics professor David Throsby writes in the Sydney Morning Herald:
+Now that the neo-conservative government of John Howard has gone to the dustbin, Australia is changing again: the first day of the ALP government's Parliamentary sitting saw Kevin Rudds's famous "Sorry Motion".
+And as things rapidly unfold, Macquarie University economics professor David Throsby writes in the Sydney Morning Herald:

 "...three issues have stood out as important battlegrounds on which they have been fought in this country, labelled by some observers as the three R's: the republic, reconciliation and refugees.
 All three have been issues on which Howard staked a strong position against his progressive opponents, and there has been some significant movement on all three since the change of government."
 (Source)